ameya98/pr2roc/README.md

 # roc2pr

-Resample and interconvert curves between ROC and PR space!
+Resample and interconvert between ROC and PR space!
 The only requirement is to know the proportion of actual positives to actual negatives in the dataset.

 ## Terminology